HL7/davinci-dtr/input/pagecontent/specification.md

 * Define separate form(s) for the data capture that requires patient and/or clinician output from the form(s) that can reasonably be filled out by administrative staff.
 * Front-load forms that capture a mixture of patient/clinical and administrative data such that the clinical and patient data can be captured first with a clear 'display' item included in the form that indicates when the patient/clinical portion is completed so that clinicans know when it is safe to save the response and leave the rest for later staff if that's their preference.

 It should be noted that in some cases, decision logic may mean that a few questions that could be answered by administrative staff will need answers to determine which clinical and/or patient questions need to be displayed.
 In this situation, these questions will need to be intermixed with the patient / clinical questions.

 It should be noted that hyperlinks in XHTML or `supportLink` may point to 'contained' binary resources.  §spec-160?^dtr-server^exchange:Such resources **SHALL** either be PDFs or XHTML pages that adhere to FHIR's ['safe' HTML rules](https://hl7.org/fhir/R4/security.html#narrative) (no active content or scripts)§ Hyperlinks in these XHTML pages may themselves point to 'contained' binary resources.
 (Note that all contained resources must be contained in the QuestionnaireResponse, as the FHIR [dom-2 constraint](https://hl7.org/fhir/R4/domainresource.html#invs) prohibits contained resources from themselves having contained resources.)

+§spec-165?^dtr-server^exchange:Such contained Binary pages **SHALL NOT** point to other contained resources unless those resources are pointed to directly by other elements in the Questionnaire.§ §spec-166?^dtr-server^exchange:Implementers **MAY** embed images or other content using the 'data' mechanism, or may opt to combine multiple files into a single instance to eliminate the need for inter-linking.§

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">